miragejs/ember-cli-mirage/docs/v0.0.27/quickstart.md

 ];
 ```

 These objects will be added to the `users` database table, since the filename is `users.js`.
-Now, any route can retrieve this data via `db.users.all()`, and we have a single place to manage our mock data.
+Now, any route can retrieve this data via `db.users`, and we have a single place to manage our mock data.

 <aside class='Docs-page__aside'>
   <p>Learn more about <a href="../seeding-your-database">factories</a>.</p>